sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 22. **Future issues:** Issues that result out of a future integration/implementation that was not mentioned in the docs/README or because of a future change in the code (as a fix to another issue) are **not** valid issues.
 23. **Non-Standard tokens:** Issues related to tokens with non-standard behaviors, such as [weird-tokens](https://github.com/d-xo/weird-erc20) are not considered valid by default unless these tokens are explicitly mentioned in the README.
 24. Using Solidity versions that support **EVM opcodes that don't work** on networks on which the protocol is deployed is not a valid issue beacause one can manage compilation flags to compile for past EVM versions on newer Solidity versions.
-25. **Missing circuit breaker checks:** `minAnswer` and `maxAnswer` checks for price from Chanlink Price Feeds are considered low severity because on most price feeds they're deprecated or are sanity checks for extreme values ($1 for ETH/USD).

 ### VIII.
 List of Issue categories that are considered valid: